 The bottom line: to properly defend their business interests, online retailers must prepare not only for several different types of bot attacks but also for increasing degrees of sophistication.

-If you’d like to learn more about the threat that malicious bots pose to online retail and mobile e-commerce, download our white paper, Five Major Bot Threats to Holiday E-commerce and How To Stop Them.
+If you’d like to learn more about the threat that malicious bots pose to online retail and mobile e-commerce, download our white paper, Six Major Threats to E-commerce and How to Stop Them.
 Or, register for a Bot Defender demo for a look at PerimeterX behavior-based bot management solution that protects your modern web and mobile applications, and APIs, safeguarding your online revenue, competitive edge and brand reputation from automated attacks.